JulianKemmerer/PipelineC/docs/SYN_DESIGN.md

 **Escalation ladder for a stuck hotspot** — ordered to prefer a measured, compact repeated-helper solution before global densification skips past it:

+1. before synthesizing the denser plan, try one fingerprint-deduplicated chunked-integer-MUX neighbor when the current schedule contains such operation-output boundaries; if it fails, retain the feedback calculated for the ordinary next step;
-1. densify cuts in the attributed func (`func_delay_scale`) — replan;
+2. densify cuts in the attributed func (`func_delay_scale`) — replan;
-2. still attributed to the same helper on the next full-design result → isolated **mini-sweep**: measure the hotspot's own delay first if it is fully comb (the coarse initial guess divides delay by target period — an inflated estimate would
+3. still attributed to the same helper on the next full-design result → isolated **mini-sweep**: measure the hotspot's own delay first if it is fully comb (the coarse initial guess divides delay by target period — an inflated estimate would